Okinawa’s Senior U.S. Army Officer Reflects on Two Years in Command, Part II of III

 |0

-This work, Okinawa’s Senior U.S. Army Officer Reflects on Two Years in Command, Part II of III, by SFC Nancy Lugo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Okinawa’s Senior U.S. Army Officer Reflects on Two Years in Command, Part II of III, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Okinawa’s Senior U.S. Army Officer Reflects on Two Years in Command, Part II of III

 LEAVE A COMMENT